niplav/site/about.md

 #### Titles and Headings

-* Titles and headers use the (TODO: information about the exact style) style of capitalization
+* Titles and headers use the [APA style of capitalization](https://blog.apastyle.org/apastyle/2012/03/title-case-and-sentence-case-capitalization-in-apa-style.html)
 * MathJax is used only when necessary
 * The Oxford comma is not used (find out what exactly that would entail, and check whether this is true or not)
 * Code is not syntax-highlighted